Back to glossary

 • Comparing posts within the same audience: when reach is roughly constant, impression delta tells you which posts the algorithm decided to surface more

-For organic engagement-rate analysis though, default to reach as the denominator — impressions overcount and make the rate look weaker than it is.
+For organic engagement-rate analysis though, default to reach as the denominator.
+Impressions overcount and make the rate look weaker than it is.